lussierc/africa_db/writing/report.md

 <!-- Based on the results from our query, Sub Sahara Africa seems to be overall happier than the Middle East and North Africa.
 Looking at Africa's history, this does make sense.
 The Sub Saharan region in Africa overall have worse socio-economic indicators than the Middle East and North Africa region but there are not quite as many revolts within in country.
 A big thing that struck the Middle East and North African region was the Arab Spring.
 The Arab Spring was a string of revolts lead by the residents of a country.
 This was a big thing in the Middle East and North Africa region so it makes sense why the residents of the Middle East and North African region would have an overall less happy score than the residents of the Sub Sahara region. -->

 ###### Graphics
-Happy Planet Index for African countries in MENA and SSA regions.
+Happy Planet Index (2016) for African countries in MENA and SSA regions:
 ![HPI Region Graph](graphics/HPI-Region-Plot.png)

 MENA countries dominate the beginning of the graph, indicating that their citizens happier, likely because they are richer and more developed.